New Puppy Owner’s Handbook

 Many puppies will want to chew and bite on you as they begin to teeth.
 This is normal, although not very comfortable.
 When your puppy starts to chew on you, press his lips to his own teeth so that he feels uncomfortable, as if he is biting himself.
 When you do this consistently puppy learns that chewing on people isn’t comfortable and should stop doing it.

-Your puppy received his first round of shots as well as a kennel cough/ Bordetella vaccine at 6 weeks of age.
+Your puppy received his first round of shots vaccine at 7.5 weeks of age.

 In our industry we see sport dog injuries and other complications requiring advanced veterinary care more commonly than the regular pet owner.
 For this reason, we have a very close professional and personal relationship with our Vet, Dr. Allman DACVS.
 Dr. Allman is a residency trained Veterinary Surgeon who is on the cutting edge of Veterinary research and care.
 If you ever require more advanced veterinary care, please contact me.

-Many veterinarians will encourage you to spay/ neuter your dog before 1 year of age.
-I strongly disagree with this practice and urge you to hold off on spay/neuter surgery.
+Many veterinarians will encourage you to spay/neuter your dog before 1 year of age.
+I strongly disagree with this practice, therefore in order to maintain your dog’s health guarantee, I require that your dog not be spayed or neutered early.

-Most vets will suggest spay and neuter surgery for health reasons, the primary reason being that lack of reproductive organs eliminates risk of cancers associated with those organs.
-It has also been shown to decrease “aggression” in dogs, although the definition of aggression varies for Veterinarian to Veterinarian and Behavior Specialist to Behavior Specialist.
+Most vets will suggest spaying and neuter surgery for health reasons, the primary reason being that lack of reproductive organs eliminates risk of cancers associated with those organs.
+Some veterinarians believe that it may decrease “aggression” in dogs, although the definition of aggression varies for Veterinarian to Veterinarian and Behavior Specialist to Behavior Specialist.
+Although, in a situation like ours where your dog has been bred for temperament, aggression is not an issue that you should have any concerns about.
+If you were to see concerning behavior in this regard I would highly recommend that you contact me immediately and let me help you modify this with training before you were to resort to permanently altering your dog.

-Early Spay/ Neuter causes the growth plates to slow in closing, causing potential joint issues, increased risk of fracture and will generally cause your dog to grow larger than he would have intact, which could cause potential future joint health issues.
+Early Spay/Neuter causes the growth plates to slow in closing, causing potential joint issues, increased risk of fracture and will generally cause your dog to grow larger than he would have intact, which could cause potential future joint health issues.
+We see a massive increase in cruciate ligament tears among pediatric spay and neuter dogs.

 Spayed females have a 20% greater risk of experiencing urinary incontinence throughout their lifetime.

-As professional retriever trainers, I have seen a dramatic decrease in retriever desire, trainability, ability to comprehend advanced concepts as well as ability to turn excitement on and off in early neutered dogs.
+As a professional retriever trainer, I have seen a dramatic decrease in retriever desire, trainability, ability to comprehend advanced concepts as well as ability to turn excitement on and off in early neutered dogs.

-If you plan to spay/ neuter your dog I suggest that females experience at least one heat cycle before spay surgery.
-If you plan to neuter your dog, we suggest waiting until after completion of retriever training and discussion with your trainer.
-If you do not intend to breed your dog but desire to keep your dog intact for behavior reasons, we suggest that male dogs be neutered around the age of 7- just before they become at increased risk of developing cancer associated with their reproductive organs.
+If you plan to spay/neuter your dog, I suggest that females experience at least two heat cycle before spay surgery.
+If you plan to neuter your dog, we suggest waiting until your dog is fully skeletally mature, at two years of age.
+If you do not intend to breed your dog, but desire to keep your dog intact for behavior reasons, we suggest that male dogs be neutered around the age of 7, just before they become at increased risk of developing cancer associated with their reproductive organs.
+Remember, you have the right to spay or neuter your dog at any time, but if you choose to spay or neuter before two heat cycles or two years of age, this nullifies your health guarantee, with the exception of necessary spay or neuter for health reasons (pyometra, hernia, etc. Please discuss any health concerns you may have with me before you early spay or neuter your pet to ensure the effectiveness of your health guarantee.)

-The first 6 months of your puppy’s life are critical, you are molding your puppy into the dog you want him/ her to be and the things that you do and the concepts that you reinforce dramatically affect your dog’s temperament.
+The first 6 months of your puppy’s life are critical, you are molding your puppy into the dog you want him to be and the things that you do and the concepts that you reinforce dramatically affect your dog’s temperament.

-Do Not: Try to comfort your dog when he/she feels fear or anxiety.
-As humans, our instincts when we see our dog huddled in fear id to get down on his level, talk sweetly to him and encourage him.
-This makes sense to a human, but to a dog it is counterproductive.
-When a dog is fearful and the alpha pack member squats down over him in a submissive position, then talks in a soft voice, the dog believes that the alpha is also fearful, reinforcing his fear/ anxiety.
-If your dog becomes fearful the best thing you can do is 1.
-Ignore the behavior- if your dog is showing minimal signs of fear, just ignore his behavior and make sure that your behavior exhibits that you are confident, be sure to stand tall, talk in a happy/ normal voice, be sure that your energy reflects positive.
-2. If your dog is showing high levels of fear, push him through the event.
-Keep him moving, don’t allow him to freeze and cower, call him to follow you in a happy, excited voice.
-Be sure that your energy again exudes calm confidence and maybe even excitement depending upon the situation.
-3. If you are around gunshots/ fireworks or other loud noises, be sure that your dog’s first few introductions to loud noises are at a distance.
+If you are around gunshots/ fireworks or other loud noises, be sure that your dog’s first few introductions to loud noises are at a distance.
 If your pup shows no signs of fear, you can move closer to the sound.
 If your dog demonstrates fear, you can attempt to counteract this anxiety by getting excited, play with and distract your puppy, make whatever you are doing fun.
 If this doesn’t work to quickly alleviate your pup’s stress, then remove him from the situation, take him to a quiet safe place, like his crate, sight and sound separated from the stimuli, or in your vehicle and contact your trainer.
-As a Trainer, I am regularly asked to fix “gunshy” dogs.
-Most of these dogs are not gunshy at all, they only require a proper introduction to the sound.
+As a Trainer, I am regularly asked to fix “gun-shy” dogs.
+Most of these dogs are not gun-shy at all, they only require a proper introduction to the sound.
 This can be done most effectively by a trainer, who can read the dog/ puppy and provide the necessary stimuli with correct timing.
 If you plan to have your pup retriever trained, please do not introduce him to gunshots on your own.
 Allow your trainer to do this for you, as it can often be done more quickly and effectively when timed right.

 If you find that your dog is fearful of something and ignoring, positively reinforcing positive energy just isn’t working, you can also pair the stimuli that causes fear with something that your dog enjoys, like food.